vickabire/OpenELIS-Global-2/PULL_REQUEST_TIPS.md

 - Check GitHub Actions build status
 - Investigate failures using "Details" link
-- Run `mvn clean install` locally before pushing
+- Run `mvn clean install` locally before pushing for all tests to pass.

 Remember to review the "Using Git" documentation, particularly the "Submit the code" section, before creating pull requests.